Booking a library space

 Some of our spaces are equipped with audio visual technology including projectors and smart TVs.
 Appropriate cables can be supplied by the library where required.

 Fees and charges apply to room hire.
 See below for hire rates.
+Rooms must be booked at least two weeks in advance.

 Please note that it is not necessary to book a room for the purpose of individual study.
 If our spaces are not occupied by a hirer they are available to general library users.